 How Federal Laws Impact Online Sports Betting In Wyoming

 The most influential federal law concerning online sports betting is the Federal Wire Act.
-This law prohibits bets from being accepted online through US based sportsbooks.
+This law prohibits bets from being accepted online through US-based sportsbooks across state lines.
 At the time of the law’s passing, the Federal Wire Act pertained to all “wire transmissions.”
 With the Internet, many began to question the law’s reach.
 This prompted the Department of Justice to issue a Formal Opinion stating that the Federal Wire Act strictly deals with sports betting alone, and not any other type of betting, such as casino or poker gambling.
-This means that the law does not prevent states from launching a state regulated online gambling initiative that includes online casinos or online poker rooms.

 Wyoming State Specific Gambling Laws